ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/system-clock-drift.md

 # System clock drift

 Synchronized clocks are critical for distributed databases.
-If system clocks on the {{ ydb-short-name }} servers start to drift too much, distributed transactions might be processed with higher latencies.
-In some cases {{ ydb-short-name }} might even fail to process distributed transactions and return errors.
+If system clocks on the {{ ydb-short-name }} servers drift excessively, distributed transactions will experience increased latencies.

-If a {{ ydb-short-name }} cluster contains multiple [coordinators](../../../../concepts/glossary.md#coordinator), planned transactions are merged by [mediators](../../../../concepts/glossary.md#mediator).
+If a {{ ydb-short-name }} cluster contains multiple [coordinators](../../../../concepts/glossary.md#coordinator), planned transactions are merged by [mediators](../../../../concepts/glossary.md#mediator) before being sent off for execution.

-If the system clocks of the nodes that run coordinator tablets differ, transaction latencies grow by the time difference between the fastest and the slowest system clocks.
-The latency grows because a transaction planned on a node, which system clock is faster, will be executed only after the coordinator with the slowest wall clock reaches that time.
+If the system clocks of the nodes running the coordinator tablets differ, transaction latencies increase by the time difference between the fastest and slowest system clocks.
+This occurs because a transaction planned on a node with a faster system clock can only be executed once the coordinator with the slowest clock reaches the same time.

-Moreover, if the system clock drift exceeds 30 seconds, {{ ydb-short-name }} might fail to process distributed transactions.
+Furthermore, if the system clock drift exceeds 30 seconds, {{ ydb-short-name }} will refuse to process distributed transactions.
 Before coordinators start planning a transaction, affected DataShards determine an acceptable range of timestamps for the transaction.
-The start of the time range is the current clock time of the mediator tablet.
-The end time is determined by the planning timeout of 30 seconds.
-If the system clock of a given coordinator is past this time range of the DataShard, the coordinator cannot plan a distributed transaction for the DataShard, and such queries will always end with an error.
+The start of this range is the current time of the mediator tablet's clock, while the 30-second planning timeout determines the end.
+If the coordinator's system clock exceeds this time range, it cannot plan a distributed transaction for the DataShard, resulting in errors for such queries.

 ## Diagnostics